 # elected to the Hall of Fame as a broadcaster.

-The team's owner, since 1992, is Mike Illitch, who also owns the NHL's Detroit Red Wings and the Little Caesars Pizza corporation.
+The team's owner, from 1992 to 2017, was Mike Illitch, who also owned the NHL's Detroit Red Wings and the Little Caesars Pizza corporation, as well as Little Caesars Arena.
 He purchased the Tigers from another pizza mogul, Tom Monaghan, then the owner of Domino's Pizza.
 Monaghan was eager to sell the team so he could squander most of the money he made from the sale in pursuit of bizarre, right-wing Catholic schemes (e.g., Operation Rescue).

 Perhaps out of pity, MLB commissioner Bud Selig announced during the 2003 season that the 2005 MLB All-Star Game would be held at Comerica Park.
 The American League won 7-5, making them 8-0-1 in All-Star games since 1996.
 The MVP was Baltimore's Miguel Tejada, who hit a 2-run homer to put the AL ahead.
 It was the first MLB All-Star Game to be held in Detroit since 1971, with the '71 game most often remembered for Reggie Jackson's mammoth home run (off noted acidhead Dock Ellis) into Tiger Stadium's right field light tower.